-Here are the photos I took while unboxing.
-Navigate through the gallery to see what’s included on the kit.
+Here are the photos I took while unboxing:

-The last 3 photos are for the 2nd project on the book called Spaceship Interface.
+The last photo is for the 2nd project on the book called Spaceship Interface.

 If you have minimal background with electronics, you might have to thoroughly read all of the parts of the kit and how they work before initiating any of the projects included on the book.